 Best protein skimmer reviews

-These days, I tend to use articles (like this) and the wisdom of the crowd, captured as best protein skimmer reviews on trusted websites to help me narrow the field of endless options.
+These days (in 2017), I tend to use articles (like this) and the wisdom of the crowd, captured as best protein skimmer reviews on trusted websites to help me narrow the field of endless options.
 More often than not, it seems that the crowd tends to get things right.
 I like to look for protein skimmers with the highest ratings.
-I sorted through all the reviews so you don’t have to (although don’t have to take my word for it and are welcome to do your own follow up, of course.
+I sorted through all the reviews so you don’t have to (although don’t have to take my word for it and are welcome to do your own follow-up, of course.
 I won’t tell anyone).